Which years of the last decade have provided the best Austrian vintage? PHILIPP BLOM looks back at the highs and the lows of the 1990s.

 Austria is still a young wine country in many ways, and winemaking techniques improved hugely during the 1990s.
-This, and the excellent conditions in some years, resulted in a landmark decade for Austrian wine.
+This, and the excellent conditions in some years, resulted in a landmark decade for Austrian vintage wine.

 1990 After a good spring and a very hot and dry summer, many vineyards suffered from lack of irrigation.
 Results are uneven: good in Südburgenland and parts of Styria, where enough acidity could be obtained.
 Reds especially can be interesting.